Black Hood: Television

 The Black Hood appears in The CW television drama Riverdale, predominantly modeled after the Thomas Burland version.
 He debuts at the end of the first season finale before becoming one of the main antagonists of the second season.
 He is portrayed as a serial killer who attacks citizens of Riverdale he deems to be sinners.
 The masked villain was seemingly revealed to be school janitor Mr. Svenson / Joseph Conway, but the Black Hood re-emerges after Svenson's death.
 The Black Hood's victims include gunshot survivors Fred Andrews, Moose Mason and Midge Klump, with the latter becoming a fatality along with Geraldine Grundy / Jennifer Gibson, Robert Phillips / "The Sugarman" and Dr. Masters.

 In the second-to-last episode of season 2, the Black Hood is revealed to be Betty's father, Hal Cooper, who confesses to what he has done.
 Betty and Alice later have Hal arrested for his actions.
 Betty makes a last visit to Hal to inform him that she will not go down his path of being a murderer.
 Despite her initial intentions to the contrary, she later continues visiting him.
 Eventually, Hal escapes incarceration and is killed by his ally and ex-romantic partner Penelope Blossom, the mother of Cheryl Blossom.

+FILM

+In 2026, filmmaker Chris .R.
+Notarile released THE BLACK HOOD, which turns the yellow clad superhero into a gun toting vigilante out for revenge.